tonywok/tonywok.github.io/_posts/2020-06-24-the-command-pattern.md

 There are certainly other libraries out there to choose from for both Ruby and other languages.
 I think a lot of this comes down to personal preference and willingness to learn new APIs.
-As a heads up, Commands may go by different names such as: Interactors, Mutations, Operations, and others I’m sure.
+As a heads up, Commands may go by different names such as Interactors, Mutations, Operations, and others I’m sure.

-Whatever they do, they likely do something similar, but vary in syntax/DSL and feature set (e.g type coercion, checking, etc).
+Whatever they do, they likely do something similar but vary in syntax/DSL and feature set (e.g type coercion, checking, etc).

-When using Ruby I tend to gravitate towards `ActiveModel` (and friends) since it’s _good enough_, almost guaranteed to be present, and usually avoids any sort of holy war, letting us focus on stuff that actually matters (i.e cancelling subscriptions!).
+When using Ruby I tend to gravitate towards `ActiveModel` (and friends) since it’s _good enough_, almost guaranteed to be present, and usually avoids any sort of holy war, letting us focus on stuff that matters (i.e canceling subscriptions!).

 ```ruby
 class CancelSubscription